nareshkarthigeyan/YouTubeHomepageHTML-CSS/README.md

 - Coded with HTML/CSS to closely recreate the light mode version of Youtube web
 - Used the same 4 to 5 sample videos
 - Played around with flex/flexboxes and divs
-- try resizing the pages when you're in the site.
+- TRY: resizing the page when you're in the site.
 - Visit here: https://nareshkarthigeyan.github.io/YouTubeHomepageHTML-CSS/